molily/molily.de/_posts/2020-11-21-testing-angular.md

 If we want Karma to launch Firefox when the tests run, we also need to add it to the list of browsers: `browsers: ['Chrome']` becomes `browsers: ['Chrome', 'Firefox']`.

+<aside class="margin-note">Reporters</aside>

-Another important concept of Karma are *reporters*.
+Another important concept of Karma are **reporters**.
 They format and output the test results.
 In the default configuration, three reporters are active:

 1. The built-in `progress` reporter is responsible for the text output on the shell.
 While the tests run, it outputs the progress: